sophiadouglas/herbaLook/README.md

 Cross-domain plant classification remains [a challenging task](https://ceur-ws.org/Vol-2936/paper-122.pdf) and still requires further research as its prediction accuracies are significantly lower than conventional automated plant classification.
 Nevertheless, the HFTL approach offers a step in alleviating the challenging task of automated plant identification with few field image samples, specifically rare species, which require high-level expertise.
-More research is welcomed and anticipated for the plant biodiversity community in the times ahead.
+More research is welcomed and anticipated for the plant biodiversity community.

 ## herbaLook Installation (Local)